Corbett · Knoydart

 Beinn an Aodainn (Ben Aden) — common questions

-- How hard is Beinn an Aodainn (Ben Aden)?
+- What difficulty is Beinn an Aodainn (Ben Aden)?

-- Beinn an Aodainn (Ben Aden) is rated 5/5 (very challenging) on the OutdoorSCOT scale.
-The standard route covers about 30km with 1300m of ascent and takes most walkers 11-16 hours.
-Terrain: Loch-side track in for the first part; beyond that, trackless rough Knoydart ground — heather, slabs, peat hags and exposed rock outcrops.
+- On the OutdoorSCOT scale, Beinn an Aodainn (Ben Aden) comes in at 5/5 — very challenging.
+Expect roughly 30km and 1300m of ascent on the usual route — 11-16 hours for most parties.
+Ground conditions: Loch-side track in for the first part; beyond that, trackless rough Knoydart ground — heather, slabs, peat hags and exposed rock outcrops.

-- Where do I park for Beinn an Aodainn (Ben Aden)?
+- Where's the parking for Beinn an Aodainn (Ben Aden)?

-- Standard parking is at NN071995 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NN071995.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Beinn an Aodainn (Ben Aden)?
+- What's the best month to climb Beinn an Aodainn (Ben Aden)?

-- Can I bring my dog up Beinn an Aodainn (Ben Aden)?
+- Can dogs go up Beinn an Aodainn (Ben Aden)?

-- Is there mobile signal on Beinn an Aodainn (Ben Aden)?
+- Will I get phone signal on Beinn an Aodainn (Ben Aden)?

 - No signal anywhere on the approach or on the hill — among the most remote terrestrial blackspots in Britain.
 PLB or satellite messenger strongly recommended